UKDynasty/ukdynasty.github.io/bylaws/index.md

 ### 4.1 During the season

 During the season (start of week 1 onwards), bids will be processed at 11am ET (4pm UK most of the year-round) on every day of the week except Tuesday.
+Waivers will lock at the end of week 17 of the regular season.

+### 4.2 Free Agent Auction

+An auction of all available free agents will take place each year, starting on July 1st, on MyFantasyLeague.

+All owners will begin the auction with a $200 budget that will act as both their auction budget and their FAAB budget for the whole season.
+There is no minimum or maximum amount that owners must spend during the auction.

+All owners can open auctions on players, with the bidding ending once no bid has been made in 8 hours - highest bid wins that player.

-### 4.2 During the off-season
+### 4.3 During the off-season

-In the off-season, bids will be processed weekly on Wednesdays at 11am ET (4pm UK most of the year-round).
+On completion of the Free Agent Auction, bids will be processed weekly on Wednesdays at 11am ET (4pm UK most of the year-round).

 ## 5. TRADING